MrGigSolutions/workshop_enigma/revolutionaries/README.md

 You will be implementing the rotor.
 The rotor is an essential component of the ENIGMA machine.

-> [!WARNING]
+> [!IMPORTANT]
-You are not dependent on the other groups, but the other groups will be very dependent on you!
+> You are not dependent on the other groups, but the other groups will be very dependent on you!
 Make sure to align your progress and output with the other groups.
 Especially be aware that the Wire Warriors need (in this order) your implementation of instantiating new `Rotor` objects, and the `encode()`, and `rotate()`, `get_position()` and `set_position()` functions, so try to implement stubs with a good signature as soon as possible to accommodate them.

+> [!TIP]
-Hint: the ENIGMA machine will work if the `rotate()` and `set_position()` functions do nothing.
+> The ENIGMA machine will work if the `rotate()` and `set_position()` functions do nothing.
 If you run out of time, leave it a stub, as you do not need to implement this yet.
 It will make your code much easier for Alan Turing to crack, but then again he had a few years to do it, not a few hours, and he invented the computer specifically to do it...

 ### Main tasks

 To implement the rotor, you must do the following: